w3f/polkadot-wiki/docs/learn-proxies.md

 ### Using the Polkadot-JS UI

-To set up either a governance, staking, identity judgement, or any proxy, head over to the [Polkadot-JS UI](https://polkadot.js.org/apps) and in the navigation tab, click on "Developer" > "Extrinsics".
+To set up a proxy, navigate to the
+[Polkadot-JS UI](https://polkadot.js.org/apps) and in the navigation tab, click on "Developer" > "Extrinsics".
 Here we will see a page that looks similar to this: